Expedited Transport Agency Logo

 📞 Customer Communication Scripts

-Rate Increase Justification For Midwest Weather-Impacted Lanes
+Rate Increase Justification For Southeast Reefer Freight

-Capacity Shortage Communication For Reefer Loads
+Capacity Shortage Communication For Van Freight

-Flatbed Opportunity Positioning For Manufacturing Customers
+Flatbed Opportunity Positioning

 🧭 Savvy Broker's Playbook